RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     make sure that the recovery path is set correctly on all of the nodes in the cluster.
     If that does not resolve the issues, [contact Redis Labs Support](mailto:support@redislabs.com).

-1. After you recover all of the nodes, you can either recover all of the databases at once or each database individually:
+1. After you recover all of the nodes, you can either recover the databases all at once or specify the database to recover:

     - To recover all of the databases, run: `rladmin recover all`
     - To recover a single databases, run: `rladmin recover db <database_id|name>`